KennySoh/Technical-Interview/djangoDRF_vue.md

 ```
 --- Json Response, Not the best way ... we only get first_bike.jpg doesnt give us image.url or manufacturer name---

+# DRF Level One
+***
+- How to use DRF to create REST APIs
+- Understand the concept of serialization and deserialization
+- How to use the Serializer and ModelSerializer classes
+- How to create Function/Class Based API Views
+- WHat the Browsable API is and how to use it
+- Define Validation criteria for user input
+- How to properly represent nested relationships between entities with DRF
+***